-Mazandarani (also known as Mazani, Tabari, and Gilaki) is a Northwestern Iranian language spoken in northern Iran by more than 2 million speakers primarily in Mazandaran province (south of the Caspian sea).
+Mazandarani (also known as Mazani, Tabari, and Gilaki) is a Northwestern Iranian language spoken in northern Iran primarily in Mazandaran province (south of the Caspian sea).
 The three neighboring provinces of Semnan, Golestan, and Tehran are also home to relatively large numbers of Mazandarani speakers.
+These areas have more than 2 million residents and the language in the region has historically been Mazandarani, but it is difficult to estimate what percentage of them speak Mazandarani today after decades of heavy Persianization.

-Mazandarani is closely related with the Gilaki (or Gilani) language (spoken in Gilan province, west of Mazandaran).
+Mazandarani is closely related with the Gilaki language (spoken in Gilan province, west of Mazandaran).
 Many Mazandarani speakers (even in the heart of Mazandaran province) refer to their own language as Gilaki or Gelaki, a term used by Persian speakers and linguists worldwide solely to refer to the language spoken in Gilan province.
-Many have argued that the two language varietes (Gilaki proper and Mazandarani) are dialects of the same language, or form a language continuum.
-Within the range of dialects known as Mazandarani, a relatively high degree of variations exists, but mutual intelligibility is almost never lost.
+Some have argued that the two language varieties (Gilaki proper and Mazandarani) are dialects of the same language, or form a language continuum.
+Within the range of dialects known as Mazandarani, a relatively high degree of variation exists, but mutual intelligibility is almost never lost.
 (The examples in this text are based on the dialect of Amol in central Mazandaran, unless otherwise stated).

 Mazandarani is rarely used as a written language today; books and other publications in Mazandaran and the regions around it are almost exclusively in Persian.
 The language does, however, have some presence in the world wide web.
-The Perso-Arabic script is usually used for writing Mazandarani, although no agreed-upon standard for mapping the sounds of the language to the characters exists and dialectal variations also give rise to different writing standards.
+The Perso-Arabic script is usually used for writing Mazandarani, although no agreed-upon standard for mapping the sounds of the language to the characters exists and dialectal variations contributes to diversity of spelling practices.

-The use of Mazandarani is rapidly decreasing in almost all contexts, especially in urban centers.
-In the past few decades, a trend of choosing Persian as the language of communication with children is visible among Mazandarani families.
-As a result, existing estimates of the number of speakers of the language may be inaccurate since many young city-dwelling Mazandaranis are not fluent speakers of the language and rely solely on Persian in all contexts.
+The use of Mazandarani is rapidly diminishing, especially in urban centers.
+As a result, existing estimates of the number of speakers of the language may be inaccurate as many young city-dwelling Mazandaranis are not fluent speakers of the language and rely solely on Persian in all contexts.

 Phonology